SioKCronin/Hindsight-Experience-Replay/README.md

 OpenAI's Mar 2018 request for research highlighted the research trajectory of combining HER with other advances in RL.
 The goal of HER Variations is to explore these possibilities.

+Requires baselines, which can be installed here: https://github.com/openai/baselines

 ## Combinations

 * Deep Q-Learning with HER (DQN-HER)